 - To change this setting, tap Auto in the lower left corner and select Professional from the menu that pops up.

-- After you have switched to Professional mode, you’ll see extra tools show up at the bottom including exposure (Exp), shutter speed (Sec), ISO, WB (white balance), Auto & Manual Focus and Reset.
+- After you have switched to Professional mode, you’ll see extra tools show up at the bottom of the screen including: Exposure (Exp), Shutter Speed (Sec), ISO, WB (white balance), Auto & Manual Focus and Reset.
+All of these settings work interchangeably, so experimenting is important to see how it affects your images.

-The little brackets with a plus sign that says Auto is your manual focus.
-It defaults to Auto, but if you tap the icon, you will see a slider appear at the bottom that you can adjust.
-The areas that are in focus will highlight in green as you adjust the slider.
-It’s a great feature to be sure you’re focused, because it can sometimes be hard to tell on the iPhone screen.
+The little brackets with a plus sign icon defaults to Auto focus.
+It’s pretty reliable, but if you tap the icon, you will see a slider appear at the bottom that you can adjust.
+As you move the slider in one direction, the areas that are actually in focus will highlight in green.
+Because iPhone screens aren’t very big, it can be hard to see if your image is truly focused.
+That’s why this is a helpful feature to be sure your image is focused in the areas you want.

 Reset does exactly what you think it will do.
-If you adjust your settings for one image and want to start from scratch for the next, you can tap Reset and it will reset your settings so you can start fresh.
-Easy peasy.
+If you adjust all of your settings for one image and want to start from scratch for the next, you can tap Reset and it will reset your settings so you can start fresh.

-Lightroom mobile for iPhone food photography is also really great, because you can choose if you want to shoot in RAW vs. JPG.
+Lightroom mobile for iPhone food photography lets you choose between shooting in RAW vs. JPG.
 JPG means you are capturing a compressed image.
-RAW (labeled as DNG on the LR camera) means you are getting all of the information of your image – nothing is compressed.
+RAW (labeled as DNG) means you are getting all of the information and data for your image – nothing is compressed.
 There are pros and cons to each of these settings when using your iPhone.

-JPG images won’t take up as much storage on your iPhone.
+JPG images are smaller in file size won’t take up as much storage on your iPhone.

-Your images are compressed, so you lose information about the image which limits your editing capabilities in post production.
+Your images are compressed, so you lose information about the image which limits your editing capabilities.

 You are capturing the full information of your image, so you will have full editing capabilities during post production.

-DNG images will take up much more space on your iPhone.
+DNG images are larger in file size and will take up much more space on your iPhone.

 To choose DNG vs. JPG, go to the top center of the screen where it will say JPG or DNG.
 To switch, tap it and select the file format you prefer.

-To switch between the lenses, tap the lens icon to the right of the camera button at the bottom.
+To switch between the lenses, tap the lens icon to the right of the camera button at the bottom and select the one you want.

 If you click the three dots in the upper right corner of the screen, a few extra tools will drop down for you to play with.
 From left to right, they include: Aspect Ratio, Timer, Grid & Level, Highlight Clipping and Settings.